 Death in the family – When there is a death in the family or concern about the life of a loved one, please keep the substitute coordinator up to date.

-Unavoidable travel - If you are unable to attend co-op because of upcoming travel, please record the dates in the substitute folder or contact the substitute-notebook coordinator by email or phone.
+Unavoidable travel - If you are unable to attend co-op because of upcoming travel, please record the dates in the substitute folder.
 Freedom to travel is one of the benefits of homeschooling, but excessive absences affect the entire community and abuse the privilege of being in co-op.
-Please schedule around Fridays when reasonable.
+Please schedule around Tuesdays and Fridays when reasonable.

 Others – There are few other reasons to miss co-op, but when consideration is needed, please contact the director.

 In cases of absences, parents should contact all others at co-op who count on them.